SSIDSpin/Python-Info-Stealer-Rat/README.md

 2. **Open The Dist Folder**
     - Thats where your exe will be
 3. **Changing Name**
-    -To change the name of the exe, open the build_exe.py and change line 10.
+    - To change the name of the exe, open the build_exe.py and change line 10.
 4. **Changing Icon**
-    -To change the icon of the exe, just replace the file named Icon.ico with what you desire.
+    - To change the icon of the exe, just replace the file named Icon.ico with what you desire.
 (Make sure its named Icon.ico)

 ## Dummy Log Images<br>